 - Your gift will be put to work today, allowing you to see the impact of your investment now.

 - Donors who direct their IRA distributions to NETRF now or in the future will be welcomed to the NETRF Legacy Society today.

 Contact NETRF about Planned Giving

 If you would like to learn more about matching gifts, planned gifts, and bequests, or gifts of stock gifts, please fill out the form below.
 Please add any comments to give us context about your interest or request.
-Or kindly contact our team at email@example.com or (617) 946-1780.
+Please contact Development Coordinator, Laken Baird at firstname.lastname@example.org or call us at 617-946-1780.